craigsilver1337-ship-it/ZKavangard/PROJECT_STATUS.md

 ## 🎯 Summary

-**Chronos Vanguard** is a complete, production-ready AI-powered multi-agent system for RWA risk management with real ZK-STARK privacy and x402 gasless settlements.
+**ZkVanguard** is a complete, production-ready AI-powered multi-agent system for RWA risk management with real ZK-STARK privacy and x402 gasless settlements.

 ### Key Achievements